blackducksoftware/blackduck-artifactory/README.md

 Download the latest from release page: https://github.com/blackducksoftware/blackduck-artifactory/releases

 ## Documentation ##
-All documentation for blackduck-artifactory can be found on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/spaces/INTDOCS/pages/47192662/Hub+Artifactory+Plugin)
+All documentation for blackduck-artifactory can be found on our public [Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/622799/Black+Duck+Artifactory+Plugin)